 Naproxen, however, is not classified as a narcotic.
 Because it does not interact with opioid receptors, it does not produce the same euphoric effects that contribute to opioid addiction.

-Unlike opioids, which are commonly used for both acute and chronic pain, naproxen does not carry the same risk of misuse or addiction.1 Opioids, while effective for severe pain, are highly potent and often lead to dependence.
+Unlike opioids, which are commonly used for both acute and chronic pain, naproxen does not carry the same risk of misuse or addiction.
+Opioids, while effective for severe pain, are highly potent and often lead to dependence.
+For those needing sustained pain relief, naproxen is often a safer alternative (when used correctly and under the guidance of a healthcare provider).

 Assessing the Addictive Potential of Naproxen

 When evaluating naproxen’s potential for addiction, it is important to understand how it interacts with the body.
-Unlike substances that influence the brain’s reward system, naproxen primarily works by reducing inflammation and blocking pain signals at the source.2
+Unlike substances that influence the brain’s reward system, naproxen primarily works by reducing inflammation and blocking pain signals at the source.

 Long-term use of any medication should be monitored by a healthcare professional to ensure it is being taken appropriately.
 When individuals rely on naproxen for ongoing pain management, this reliance is not classified as addiction.
 It is essential to follow dosing recommendations to maximize its benefits and ensure effective pain relief.